smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_06.md

 In this task, you will create a **Migration project** within Azure Database Migration Service, and then migrate the data from MongoDB to Azure Cosmos DB.

-1. In the Azure Portal, navigate to your Build Agent VM, and copy the Private IP address.
+1. In the Azure Portal, navigate to your Build Agent VM, and copy the Private IP address **(2)**.
 Paste the contents into the notepad for future use.

    ![Built Agent VM is shown.
 Overview tab is open.
 Private IP address is highlighted.](https://github.com/CloudLabs-MCW/MCW-Cloud-native-applications/blob/master/Hands-on%20lab/media/agent-vm-private-ip-address.png?raw=true "Private IP Address")